grafana/grafana/docs/sources/explore/query-management.md

 ### Manage favorite queries

-All queries that have been starred in the Query history tab are displayed in the Starred.
+All queries that have been starred in the Query history tab are displayed in the Starred tab.
 This allows you to access your favorite queries faster and to reuse these queries without typing them from scratch.

 ### Sort query history